CHI - FLL

 The average price of all round-trip flights from Chicago to Fort Lauderdale clicked on KAYAK for each day over the last 12 months.

 When flying from Chicago to Fort Lauderdale, you should consider leaving on a Tuesday and avoid Fridays if you are looking for the best rates.
-For your return to Chicago, you’ll find the best rates on Thursdays and the most expensive ones on Sundays.
+For your return to Chicago, you’ll find the best rates on Thursdays and the most expensive ones on Mondays.

 What is the cheapest month to fly from Chicago to Fort Lauderdale?